2020 Tarlac shooting: Jonel Nuezca

-Jonel Montales Nuezca (October 17, 1974 – November 30, 2021), confirmed dead on December 1, 2021.
-Nuezca was a native of Urdaneta, Pangasinan, but resided in Barangay Cabayaoasan, Paniqui, Tarlac.
+Jonel Montales Nuezca (October 17, 1974 – November 30, 2021) was a native of Urdaneta, Pangasinan, but resided in Barangay Cabayaoasan, Paniqui, Tarlac.
 He had been previously charged with two homicide cases and multiple administrative cases.
 Based on a document retrieved from PRO III Chief P/Brig.
 Gen. Val de Leon, Nuezca was also suspended for 10 days from his job from February 19 to 28, 2010.
+In 2013, Nuezca faced an administrative case for grave misconduct, which was later dropped.
 In 2014, a "less serious neglect of duty" case was filed against Nuezca for allegedly refusing to take a drug test.
-He was then sentenced to 31 days suspension.
-In 2013, Nuezca was charged with an administrative case and grave misconduct, which was dropped.
-In 2016, Nuezca was also charged with "serious neglect of duty" for allegedly not attending a court hearing as a prosecution witness in a drug case; the case was also dropped and closed.
-Nuezca had two serious misconduct and homicide cases in May and December 2019, but both charges were dismissed due to "lack of substantial evidence".
+He was subsequently suspended for 31 days.
+In 2016, Nuezca was charged with "serious neglect of duty" for allegedly not attending a court hearing as a prosecution witness in a drug case; the case was also dropped and closed.
+Nuezca was later charged with two serious misconduct and homicide cases in May and December 2019, both of which were dismissed due to "lack of substantial evidence".

-Sonia and Frank Anthony Gregorio a.k.a Anton
+Sonia and Frank Anthony "Anton" Gregorio

-Sonia Rufino Gregorio was 55 years old and her son, Frank, was 25 years old at the time of their deaths.
+Sonia Rufino Gregorio (February 26, 1967 – December 20, 2020) was 52 years old and her son, Frank Anthony Gregorio, (September 10, 1995 – December 20, 2020) was 25 years old at the time of their deaths.
 Both were residents of Barangay Cabayaoasan, Paniqui, Tarlac.